jorislimonier/jorislimonier.github.io/_pages/about.md

 I have assisted customers with each step of the data workflow:

 - **Data Acquisition & Cleaning**
-- **Data exploration & Visualization**, includinginteractive dashboards
+- **Data exploration & Visualization**, including interactive dashboards
 - **Machine Learning Modelisation & Serialization**

 My previous customers noted my ability to work efficiently, independentely as well as collaboratively.
 My priority is always to meet your requirements, while maintaining a heavy collaboration.